mspencedm/Software-Dev-DnD/Sessions/Session 3/Session3.md

 ## Introduce New Characters

 Introduce new characters at the bar - I think I'm going to just have them be sitting there.

+## Side Quests

+Listed on the tavern is a bulletin from the King basically saying that anyone who goes into the forest and defeats anything in the Cliffwood Bluffs, which makes the city safer, will be rewarded.
+All they need to do is bring back proof of their feats to the castle and get a hearing with the king after the deed has been done.
+Lots of merceneries, adventuring parties etc. are here for that very reason.

 ## Plot Hooks